 Searching Google Scholar

 If you're working from off-campus, be sure to set your Google Scholar settings so that they link to the full-text of articles owned by Cincinnati State.
 It's easy!
-Watch the video at the right for directions & some Google Scholar tips, or follow the instructions below.
+Watch the video below for directions & some Google Scholar tips, or follow the instructions below.

 Check the box next to Cincinnati State's result, then "Save"